 By the 1927-1928 winter season, 425 Marlborough was the home of Miss Helen Goodell Medbury, who assumed responsibility for operating the lodging house.
 She previously had lived at 839 Boylston, where she was registrar of the Boston Nurses Club and Registry.

-In 1928, Helen Medbury moved to 427 Marlborough, where she continued to operate a lodging house for nurses.
+Helen Medbury moved to 427 Marlborough, where she continued to operate a lodging house for nurses.
 Ellen Stowe, and many of the other nurses who had lived at 425 Marlborough, moved there with her.

 In 1928, 425 Marlborough became the home of Clyde Eugene Hipple and his wife, Eva Pearl (Nosker) Hipple.
 They previously had lived at 272 Newbury.
 Eva Hipple’s sister, Luella (Nosker) Clinton, the widow of John Clinton, lived with them.
 The Hipples operated 425 Marlborough as a lodging house.